tadyatha om gate gate paragate parasamgate bodhi svaha

 Note to a reader who wanted to know about the terrible and earth-shaking expected effects of the harmonic convergence caused by the lunar eclipse [in Mesha] in October, 2003.

 The anxious reader forwarded a long email string of wild predictions for inner and outer catastrophic change in the month of November, based on the tropical sign and degree of the moment of eclipse.
 Each fearful prediction was wilder than the last!

 Lunar eclipses are quite frequent, and they affect different people differently.
 Most normal adults will not notice any change whatsoever in their material lives, as a result of this eclipse of the full moon in early November (just passed last week).

-Until then we will be pestered by all types of half-literate quacks trotting out small, disjointed pieces of the great Vidya of Jyotisha - selling astrological snake oil, preying on people's fears and vanities, and destroying the trust of all rational people in this magnificent gift from the Rishi.
+Until then we will be pestered by all types of half-literate quacks trotting out small, disjointed pieces of the great the knowledge tradition of Jyotishavidya - selling astrological snake oil, preying on people's fears and vanities, and destroying the trust of all rational people in this magnificent gift from the Rishi.

 (note posted in 2010:

 A: this same foolishness has come around again in the 2012 predictions.
 People will believe anything!

 Please read up on Cult thinking, negative expectations, and eschatological fantasies before investing a molecule of interest in any of these global catastrophe "predictions" .

 Eschatology means "end of the world" visions which are psychotic.

 End-of-the-world movements have arisen, and been disproved by the continuation of civilization, on a steady basis throughout history.
 Yet this fact does not stop individuals and groups lead by manipulative charismatic leaders from getting sucked into these collective fantasies.